 If every vertex can reach every other vertex, then $\G$ is {\em temporally connected}.
 Finally, observe that the distinction between strict and non-strict journeys does not exist in simple temporal graphs, as all the journeys are strict.

-In general, one can define a {\em temporal spanner} of $\G=((V,E),\lambda)$ as a temporal graph $\G'=((V',E'),\lambda')$ such that $V=V'$, $E' \subseteq E$ and $\lambda':E' \to 2^{\mathbb{N}}$ with $\lambda'(e) \subseteq \lambda(e)$ for all $e \in E'$.
-We call $\G'$ a {\em valid} spanner if $\G'$ is temporally connected.
-Observe that, if $\G$ is simple, then spanners are fully determined by the chosen subset of edges $E' \subseteq E$ (as in the above discussion from~\cite{KKK02}).
+In general, one can define a {\em temporal spanner} of a temporally connected graph $\G=((V,E),\lambda)$ as a temporally connected spanning subgraph $\G'=((V',E'),\lambda')$ such that $V=V'$, $E' \subseteq E$ and $\lambda':E' \to 2^{\mathbb{N}}$ with $\lambda'(e) \subseteq \lambda(e)$ for all $e \in E'$.
+Observe that, if $\G$ is simple, then the structure of a spanner of $\G$ is fully determined by the chosen subset of edges $E' \subseteq E$ and the temporal connectivity of the spanner is established by the labels on the edges in $E'$.
 Thus, in such cases, we say that $E'$ itself {\em is} the spanner.
 Many of these notions are analogous to the ones considered in~\cite{AGMS17,AF16,KKK02}, although they are not referred to as ``spanners'' in these works.